Australian Mobile Laundry Trailers

 Vehicle Tactical Sign 2 NZ Mobile Laundry and Bath Unit (1944)

-In November 1943 the NZ Division ADOS stated his intent to place the Mobile Bath Unit under the Officer Commanding of the Mobile Laundry Unit, allowing both units to be administered economically.
+In November 1943, the NZ Division ADOS expressed the intention to streamline administration by placing the Mobile Bath Unit under the command of the Officer Commanding the Mobile Laundry Unit.
+This move aimed to achieve greater efficiency in the management of both units.

 MLBU dec 1945